Exiled Russian oligarch Khodorkovsky urges caution using sanctions, but says they are working

 The fastest rising star of the Kremlin’s elite has been Yevgeny Prigozhin, known as “Putin’s chef” and the leader of the Wagner PMC.
 After the Russian army suffered humiliating setbacks in September around Kharkiv and Kherson, it has taken a largely defensive position, leaving the active fighting to the Wagner troops around Bakhmut.
 Some have speculated that Prigozhin is making a bid for a larger role in the military and politically after the war.

 “Prigozhin is a mirror as to how Putin sees the world.
 He doesn't see institutions, but people.
-If the army is fighting badly, he doesn't think “what is wrong with this institution.”
-He only ordered the generals to work harder,” said Khodorkovsky.
-“Since the Second World War Russia has fought with a strafnoi battalion [or strafbat, the penal battalions that were executed if they retreated].
+If the army is fighting badly, he doesn't think 'what is wrong with this institution?'
+He only orders the generals to work harder,” said Khodorkovsky.
+“Since the Second World War, Russia has fought with a strafnoi battalion [or strafbat, the penal battalions that were executed if they retreated].
 Prigozhin is the strafbat and plays the role that the NVKD used to.”

 Sanctions

 The Russian economy has done surprisingly well despite the extreme sanctions that have been imposed.
-In the early days of the war economists were predicting a 15% contraction of the economy in 2022, but by the end of the year GDP was only 2.1% smaller.
+In the early days of the war, economists were predicting a 15% contraction of the economy in 2022, but by the end of the year GDP was only 2.1% smaller.
 Nevertheless, Khodorkovsky says sanctions are working.

 “The first big change is that Putin’s influence in Europe has fallen heavily,” says Khodorkovsky.
 “Before the war there were plenty of Western politicians that were interested in lobbying for Russia and getting access to Russian money.
 Now they can’t get it and won’t take it.”
-The sanctions on technology have also been extremely effective and painful.

 “Putin has been able to get round these sanctions, but it remains a huge problem for Russia,” says Khodorkovsky.
 “And there is no chance for developing alternatives, as all the tech people have left the country, especially military tech.”
 China has the arms and the technology, but even it has been reluctant to help.”
-The third aspect of the sanctions is the completely remake of Russia’s energy sector that Europe’s refusal to buy oil and gas has brought about.
+The third aspect of the sanctions is the complete remake of Russia’s energy sector that Europe’s refusal to buy oil and gas has brought about.

 “Russia can no longer sell energy on the premium market [in Europe].
 It can sell to China and India, but the transport costs are much higher,” says Khodorkovsky.
 “When I was running Yukos we once had a deal to sell oil to Cuba.
 But all we did was a swap deal: oil was delivered from our partners in Venezuela to Cuba and we shipped oil from Russia to Europe.
 No one had any significant transport costs.
 Now you do.”